High School Counselors and Administrators

 OTC is accredited by the Higher Learning Commission (hlcommision.org), an accreditation agency recognized by the U.S. Department of Education.
 Our current accreditation status can be viewed here.
 Our next comprehensive evaluation will be in 2020-2021.

 OTC participates in the CORE 42 Transfer Guarantee program.
 Most courses offered through OTC Dual Credit transfer to other public institutions in the state.
-The few courses that are not CORE 42, are noted in the class list within the admission steps.
+The few courses that are not CORE 42, are noted in the class list within the enrollment steps.
 Math courses with a CORE 42 prerequisite (MTH 131 & MTH 140) will satisfy the math general education credit portion of CORE 42, but may not directly transfer to all four-year universities like other CORE 42 courses.
 Non-CORE 42 courses still have transfer agreements with other colleges and universities.
 Students are responsible for consulting with other college institutions about transfer policies.
-For more about these topics, visit documents and links.
+For more about these topics, visit Dual Credit Resources and Links.

 Costs, Payment Options & Remuneration